 February 5, 1973 - Excerpt of debate in Minnesota senate over the state’s ratification of Equal Rights Amendment.
 Professor Alan Speer of the University of Minnesota, declares his desire to see the Minnesota State Senate put debate and research aside to vote on, and pass, ratification for the Equal Rights Amendment.
 His view is countered by Senator William Kirchner, who feels that recent research calls for more study.

 March 13, 1973 - Reaction to Supreme Court decision to uphold veterans' preference laws.
 Veterans' preference, discrimination, and women's rights in the military are discussed.

-September 2, 1973 - Provision to treat women fairly in terms of getting financial credit.
-Women's rights, credit rating, and discrimination are also discussed.
+September 2, 1973 - MPR’s Dulcie Lawrence conducts an interview about a provision to treat women fairly in terms of getting financial credit.